beerbear4369/design-to-reality-94/memory-bank/systemPatterns.md

 - **React Router:** Used for navigation between different views without full page reloads.
 - **Context API:** Used for state management across components.
 - **Service-oriented Backend:** Mock implementation of microservices architecture with REST and WebSocket.
+- **Custom Hooks:** Encapsulation of complex logic in reusable hooks.

 ## 2. Key Design Patterns